gungorman/Real-Time-Defect-Detection-Capstone-Project/README.md

 - Expand the dataset to include a broader range of filament colors, materials, and lighting conditions.
 - Apply image enhancement or blur-robust training techniques to mitigate the impact of low-quality images.
 - Standardize camera placement or apply domain adaptation techniques to improve robustness across different camera setups.
+- The model can be deployed to enable real-time defect detection.

 ---